 To reduce the management overhead involved in operating a Kubernetes cluster, Infinity Works proposed the use of EKS, using the AWS EKS Ingress Controller to deploy load balancers.

-For continuous integration and deployment (CI/CD), TeamCity was selected because it was well-established within Starling Bank, with existing templates available.
+For continuous integration and deployment (CI/CD), TeamCity was initially selected because it was well-established within Starling Bank, with existing templates available.
 Docker containers are pushed to a self-hosted Quay.io container registry in order to provide container hosting and security scanning.
 While helm and Kube-client are then used to deploy new versions of the system to Kubernetes.
 As part of continuous improvements, these are now being migrated to pipelines-as-code.

-For data access, Infinity Works proposed the use of DynamoDB, however Starling Bank wanted to ensure that engineers were capable of working with the platform, and to standardize their data platforms, so the use of AWS RDS Postgres was selected.
-This provides a flexible SQL-based data store, while providing JSON features and integrations into data warehouse platforms.
+For data access, Starling Bank wanted to keep the data layer uniform and selected the use of AWS RDS Postgres to provide a flexible SQL-based data store, while providing JSON features and integrations into data warehouse platforms.

 Product feedback comes to the engineering team via customer service teams that collect feedback from customers, and ensure that the product is meeting their needs.
 In addition to this feedback, Infinity Works built extensive monitoring and metrics tooling into the solution using Instana to ensure that product decisions can be made using data.